 The history of Padmanabhaswamy Temple is closely linked to Trivandrum’s past.
 Early settlements in the Trivandrum region flourished on trade, with nearby Poovar considered an ancient port connected to Greece and Rome.
 The temple itself was the spiritual and political hub of Travancore, with rulers governing in the name of its presiding deity.

 This distinctive relationship significantly influenced the city’s development, as evidenced by the numerous monuments and palaces constructed.
-Beyond spirituality, the temple’s impact is seen in the cultural and economic development of the neighborhood.
+Beyond spirituality, the temple’s impact is evident in the neighbourhood’s cultural and economic development.

 Best Time to Visit Padmanabhaswamy Temple